-Note 2023 HK\$'000 2022 HK\$'000 Sale of goods to a company of which a Director was a controlling shareholder (i) 2,222 2,153 Purchases of goods from a company of which a Director was a controlling shareholder (i) 24 27
+Notes 2024 HK\$'000 2023 HK\$'000 Sales of goods to an associate (i) 282 - Sale of goods to a company of which a Director was a controlling shareholder (ii) 2,872 2,222 Purchases of goods from a company of which a Director was a controlling shareholder (ii) 24

-- (i) The sales and purchases were made from and to a company of which a Director was a controlling shareholder.
+- (i) The sales to an associate were made according to the published prices and conditions offered to the major customers of the Group. - (ii) The sales and purchases were made from and to a company of which a Director was a controlling shareholder.
 The Directors considered that the sales and purchases were made according to the published prices and conditions similar to those offered to the major customers of the Group and offered by the related company to its major customers, respectively. - (b) Other transactions with a related party:

-During the Year, a Director was entitled to receive HK\$1,182,000 (2022: HK\$1,275,000) from the Group for leasing certain offices to the Group.
+During the Year, a Director was entitled to receive HK\$1,167,000 (2023: HK\$1,182,000) from the Group for leasing certain offices to the Group.